Free Component Analysis: Theory, Algorithms & Applications: Matrix Embeddings

 For $\bm{Z} = [\bm{Z}_1, \cdots, \bm{Z}_N]^T$ where the $\bm Z_i$ are rectangular matrices, Algorithm \ref{alg:embed_sym} embeds $Z_i$ in the upper diagonal parts of a $N'\times N'$ self-adjoint matrices.
 In practice, the target dimension $N'$ should be picked such that there no loss of information while also avoiding too many artificial zeros.
 To embed $\bm Z_i$ into rectangular matrices of other dimensions, we introduce Algorithm \ref{alg:embed_rec}.
 Putting the above embeddings and appropriate FCF algorithms together, we get Algorithm \ref{alg:embed_sym_fcf} and Algorithm \ref{alg:embed_rec_fcf}.
 One easily state the analogs of the above algorithms for data containing self-adjoint matrices; for the sake of brevity, we omit them here.

-If the $\bm Z_i$ are vectors, one can use the spectrogram to embed them into matrices.
-The spectrogram of a vector is the alignment of the discrete Fourier transform of a sliding window.
+If the $\bm Z_i$ are vectors, one can use the STFT to embed them into matrices.
+The STFT matrices of a vector is the alignment of the discrete Fourier transform of a sliding window.
 The outcome is a complex rectangular matrix to which we can apply rectangular FCFs.
 This is summarized in Algorithm \ref{alg:spec_fcf}.